 Connections to StandardsAn explanation of the standards' role defining what students are expected to learn and why books included in the list are linked to particular standards.

-In 2010 the SBE adopted the Common Core State Standards for English Language Arts and Literacy in History/Social Studies, Science and Technical Subjects (PDF) (CCSS for ELA/Literacy).
-These standards were developed by the Council of Chief State School Officers (CCSSO) and the National Governors Association Center for Best Practices (NGA) in order to advance a set of standards to prepare students to prepare for and succeed in career and college.
+In 2010 the SBE adopted the California Common Core State Standards for English Language Arts and Literacy in History/Social Studies, Science and Technical Subjects (PDF) (CCSS for ELA/Literacy).
 California’s standards-based educational system is one in which standards, curriculum, assessment, and accountability are aligned to support student academic proficiency and literacy.
 Teachers and local school officials, in collaboration with families and community partners, use standards to help students achieve success in what it means to be a literate person in the twenty-first century.

 Literature as Part of the Instructional Program